MonashDeepNeuron/HPP/src/chapter2/eqordlogic.md

 ## Spaceships and Ordering Types

-As of C++20 there as a new ordering operator introduced called the three-way-comparison operator or, the spaceship operator `<=>`.
-The spaceship operator different ordering types based on the strictness of the ordering.
+As of C++20 there is a new ordering operator introduced called the three-way-comparison operator or, the spaceship operator `<=>`.
+The spaceship operator has different ordering types based on the strictness of the ordering.

 - `(a <=> b) < 0` if `a < b`
 - `(a <=> b) > 0` if `a > b`